 Volcanica’s Ethiopian Yirgacheffe Whole Bean Coffee is our top pick not only because it’s micro-lot, single-origin coffee, but also, most of it is sourced from wild trees.
 The coffee is freshly roasted and shipped immediately, so you can be sure of its quality.

 Cooper’s Cask Ethiopian is our best ground coffee pick because it’s single-origin coffee from a micro-lot in Ethiopia.
 It’s also available in four grind sizes and whole bean.
 This is a fantastic choice for anyone who wants the convenience of ground coffee.

-We hope our list of reviews has made it easier to narrow down your choices for best Ethiopian coffee.
+We hope our list of reviews has made it easier to narrow down your choices for the best Ethiopian coffee.
 Now all that’s left is to pick out your favorite and brew up a fruity-floral cup!

 Featured image credit: john-i, Pixabay